iSingh-11/LetUsOrder/README.md

 # LetUsOrder
-LetUsOrder is an eStore where a user can explore categories and can add products to the cart so to buy them.
+LetUsOrder is an eStore where a user can explore multiple categories and can add products to the cart so to buy them.
 Users even got the functionality to sell products from their own shops if any.

 ### Technology Used:
 HTML, CSS, JavaScript, jQuery, Bootstrap, along with JSP, Java Servlets, JDBC with MySQL, Jakarta's